 Finally, important information provided by such complex networks led to the recognition of the "in-home sufferers" problem, which occurred after building temporary housing.
 The existing act presupposed that moving evacuees into shelters and temporary housing were the major objectives of public assistance.
-Displacement studies have usually focused on the process of collective relocation from former communities, through shelters to new sites of residence.
+Displacement studies have usually focused on the process of collective relocation from former communities, through shelters to new sites of Displacement and Re-invention of Communities: Disaster Process and Assistance Networks in Ofunato City Tadahito YAMAMOTO residence.